 both Current Account as well as Capital Account.

-Current Account has two components, namely Balance of Trade (net balance of trade from tangible goods) and Invisibles.
+- Current Account has two components, namely Balance of Trade (net balance of trade from tangible goods) and Invisibles.

-Invisibles are inward remittances by migrant workers, export of software services, revenue from tourism, dividend and royalty received on foreign loans,
+- Invisibles are inward remittances by migrant workers, export of software services, revenue from tourism, dividend and royalty received on foreign loans,

 services like insurance, banking and shipping, etc.

-For India, there remains Current Account Deficit (CAD) from 2004-05 onwards.
+- For India, there remains Current Account Deficit (CAD) from 2004-05 onwards.
 Current Account Deficit (or Current Account Surplus) is the Sum of

 Invisibles and Balance of Trade.

-performance though the Balance of Trade continues to be in adverse condition.
+impressive performance though the Balance of Trade continues to be in adverse condition.

 Foreign Exchange Reserves

-Foreign Exchange Reserves or Forex Reserves are the currency reserves which can be liquidated at the international market.
+- Foreign Exchange Reserves or Forex Reserves are the currency reserves which can be liquidated at the international market.

-Forex reserves are made up of foreign currency assets and Gold that are held by RBI
+- Forex reserves are made up of foreign currency assets and Gold that are held by RBI

-SDRs are being maintained in the accounts of IMF (International
+- SDRs are being maintained in the accounts of IMF (International

-India has Forex reserves of $424.55 billion as on March 2018 and ranks 8th in the world in terms of Foreign Exchange Reserves.
+- India has Forex reserves of $532.7 billion as on 30th, Sept 2022 and ranks 6th in the world in terms of Foreign Exchange Reserves.